jianglibo/bash-syntax-examples/README.md

 # bash-syntax-examples
-common bash syntax example for developer to reference.
+common bash syntax examples for developer to reference.